dahlstromsec/networking-handbook/README.md

 ## Goal

+The goal of this repository is to build a practical networking handbook that serves as both a learning resource and a quick reference while studying networking and cybersecurity.

+---

+## Audience

+This handbook is intended for:

+- Students learning networking
+- IT and cybersecurity beginners
-Build a practical networking reference that complements the Linux Handbook and grows throughout my cybersecurity studies.
+- Anyone looking for a practical networking reference

+---

+## License

+This project is licensed under the MIT License.

+---

+This handbook will continue to grow throughout my cybersecurity studies as I learn new networking technologies, security concepts, and best practices.